-Role of Joint Health and Safety Committees (JHSC) during Recovery The role of the JHSC at courthouses remains consistent throughout the response to and recovery from the COVID-19 outbreak.
-JHSC representatives participated in the site assessment process and were provided with a copy of the resulting report.
+Role of Joint Health and Safety Committees (JHSC) during Recovery

+The role of the JHSC at courthouses has remained consistent throughout the response to and recovery from the COVID-19 pandemic.
+JHSC representatives participated in the risk assessment process and were provided with a copy of the resulting report along with other key recovery documents.